mwittig/thing-it-node/README.md

 * connect your Arduino Board via USB,
 * connect the LEDs to Pin 12 and 13.
-* connect the Buttons to Pin and .
+* connect the Buttons to Pin 2 and 4.
-* connect the LDR to Pin
+* connect the Photocell to Pin A0.

 e.g. like